 - (a) Unless specified to the contrary in the Departmental rules, the honours degree will consist of four semester-length 20 credit theory modules and one compulsory year-length 40 credit research module. - (b) Compulsory modules and rules of combination for theory modules comprising honours degrees are outlined in departmental rules. - (c) It may be possible for a student to replace one module offered by the department hosting the degree with a module from another department.
 Students must refer to departmental rules and consult with their Head of Department if they wish to do this.
-Registration for a module from outside of their department is contingent on the student satisfying the prerequisites for the module and on the approval of both Heads of department. - (d) Students who do not have the necessary grounding in certain skills may be required to register for and pass specific undergraduate modules in addition to the prescribed curriculum. - (e) All theory modules are offered subject to the availability of staff and resources required to offer the modules.
+Registration for a module from outside of their department is contingent on the student satisfying the prerequisites for the module and on the approval of both Heads of department. - (e) All theory modules are offered subject to the availability of staff and resources required to offer the modules.
 Students must consult with the Head of Department to determine which modules will be offered in any year.